Skip to main content

 4. Continuous signals (temporal memory)

-Not every insight should wait for a search.
+Some insights should surface before anyone searches.
 Sentinels evaluate patterns on the graph continuously: performance slips, repeat visits, dormant accounts, overdue rhythms, engineer-flagged follow-ups.
-Detection is a structured read at the data layer (no LLM cost at detection time).
+Detection is a structured read at the data layer with near-zero AI cost at detection.
 Agents pick up from there.
 Connie, automations, or case workflows consume sentinel output, run discovery for precedents, and open cases for human follow-through.
 Search finds what happened before; sentinels flag what is changing now.

 Customer knowledge base (modular, searchable, kept current)

-Each customer can have a Customer Summary: a structured knowledge object stored in the intelligence layer, not only in a PDF or a one-off chat.
+Each customer can have a Customer Summary: a structured knowledge object stored in your operation — searchable and updated as jobs land, not locked in a one-off PDF or chat thread.
 The summary is split into seven independent sections, each indexed for discovery on its own:

 Each section has its own searchable index.
 You can query one dimension (for example equipment profiles only) or search across all sections.
-Results are ranked and scored like job precedent search, without invoking an LLM.
+Results are ranked and scored like job precedent search, with near-zero AI cost at retrieval.

 Keeping summaries current